 Groningen is a major city in the north-east of the Netherlands.
 From there you can take an hourly Arriva stop train service to the German border town of Weener (Ostfriesland).
-The trip takes about 1 hours and the Dutch border stop is Nieuweschans.
+The trip takes about 1 hour and the Dutch border stop is Bad Nieuweschans.

 How To Book Tickets